-According to Agtzidis, France was pro-Turkish during the period in question, and it wouldn't have been an ethical issue for the French to purchase the bones of dead victims for industrial use.
+According to Agtzidis, France was pro-Turkish during the period in question so therefore it wouldn't have been an ethical issue for the French to purchase the bones of dead victims for industrial use.

 The New York Times article of December 23, 1924 wrote:

 Marseilles is excited by a weird story of the arrival in that port of a ship flying the British flag and named the Zan carrying a mysterious cargo of 400 tons of human bones consigned to manufacturers there.
 The bones are said to have been loaded at Mudania on the Sea of Marmora and to be the remains of the victims of massacres in Asia Minor.
 In view of the rumors circulating it is expected that an inquiry will be instigated.

 About the load in question, the French newspaper Midi published a news report titled A Mournful Load' in which it stated:

 There is much debate happening at present in Marseille about the forthcoming arrival aboard the cargo ship Zan of a cargo of human remains which is transporting 400 tonnes of human remains for the industries in Marseilles.
 These human remains are coming from Armenian massacre camps in Turkey and from Asia Minor in particular.

 On the 24th of December 1924 the Greek newspaper Macedonia reported that the Zan did in fact arrive at the port of Thessaloniki, however the contents of the cargo were not publicly reported.
 Thessaloniki at the time was overflowing with genocide survivors, so it is possible that authorities chose to keep the cargo's contents a secret so as not to aggrieve the survivors of the genocide.